 There is no default list for “unneeded modules” and your needs may differ from the next person.
 So you must be careful!

 Don’t just follow a random guide on a blog you found on Google, or your server may quit working!
 This second step requires research.

 Want to learn another easy Apache performance tuning tip?

 Enable HTML compression using “mod_deflate” to boost page load speed.

 This Apache module compresses text, HTML, and XML files by around 70% of their actual size.

 All modern-day browsers accept compressed content, and it helps you save server bandwidth.

 Adding an “expires headers” using “mod_expires” will prevent re-download of non-expired content by site visitors, and load certain data from their local browser cache, thus speeding up load times.

-A few tweaks to the php.ini file can improve the server performance significantly!
+A few tweaks to the php.ini file can improve your LAMP Stack’s performance significantly!